Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 3. Change the left box to User and select PC_FIVETRAN_USER in the right box.
 All of the Fivetran/dbt queries executed as this user.
 ![Snowflake Part 2 - 3](assets/vhol_fivetran/image69.png)

 4. In the table below you can see all of these queries.
 Scroll down.
-Click on a SQL text value and you’ll see a pop-up of the specific SQL statement.
+Click on a SQL Text value and you’ll see a pop-up of the specific SQL statement.
 You can read about this UI screen [here](https://docs.snowflake.com/en/user-guide/ui-history.html).
 ![Snowflake Part 2 - 4](assets/vhol_fivetran/image65.png)

-5. Click on the Worksheets tile at the top.
+5. Click on the **Worksheets** tile at the top.
 ![Snowflake Part 2 - 5](assets/vhol_fivetran/image81.png)

 6. Your screen will look like this.
 This is where we will do most of our remaining work.